-Sending and Receiving Electronic Mail: The Computer Postal Service mail you send by way of the U.S. Postal Service.
+Sending and Receiving Electronic Mail: The Computer Postal Service

+One very common and valuable use of the Internet is the sending and receiving of electronic mail or e-mail.
+E-mail is very similar to the kind of mail you send by way of the U.S. Postal Service.
 You have an address at which you receive mail, and you send mail to others at their addresses.
 You can send or receive a message from any computer that is online to any other computer that is online.
 One advantage that e-mail has over regular mail (snail mail) is speed.
+E-mail travels from one site to another, often in a matter of seconds.
+However, some mail services only send or retrieve mail at periodic intervals and may not be instantaneous.